lcs27/LaTeX-template/README.md

 # LaTeX-template
-This is the \LaTeX template created for homework in CentraleSupélec and Beihang University.
+This is the $\LaTeX$ template created for homework in CentraleSupélec and Beihang University.
 There are two kinds of templates:
 - article template [LCSArticle](LCSArticle.cls)  [BHArticle](BHArticle.cls)  [CSArticle](CSArticle.cls)
 - beamer template [LCSBeamer](LCSBeamer.cls)  [BHArticle](BHBeamer.cls)  [CSArticle](CSBeamer.cls)